CollectionBuilder/cb-docs/docs/walkthroughs/gh-walkthrough.md

 featured-image: psychiana005
 ```

-To view potential featured images and their `objectids`, open the [**Google Sheet**](https://docs.google.com/spreadsheets/d/1x48Te3duPAxh53foEihQVKTfCKUjaCCbH7TrMMd_yU4/copy) again.
-You can click on the link in the filename column to view the images.
+- Visit your live site and use the Browse page to view potential featured images.

+{% include feature/image.html img="browse-items.gif" alt="User clicking on browse option in the website navigation bar" border=true width="80%" %}

+To find the `objectid` for an image, click on the image and then check the end of the URL of the item page.
+The URL will include the `objectid` after id=.

+{% include feature/image.html img="find-objectid.gif" alt="User clicking on an item and then highlighting the object ID in the URL" border=true width="80%" %}

+For example:

+For the URL, https://juliastone0729.github.io/psychiana-demo/item.html?id=**psychiana005**, the `objectid` is **psychiana0005**.

 **Tip:** It is best to choose a large horizontal image if possible.